 About

 I’m an Associate Professor in the Department of English Language and Literatures.
 My research on sentimentalism, transatlantic slavery, and the British empire has appeared in Eighteenth-Century Studies, The Eighteenth Century: Theory and Interpretation, and ELH.
 My monograph, Spectacular Suffering: Witnessing Slavery in the Eighteenth-Century British Atlantic (Virginia, 2016), shows how the ostensible objects of sentimental compassion—enslaved African people—contended with the forces of capitalist abstraction and produced a melancholic counterdiscourse on slavery.
-Most recently, I contributed “Profit and Power: Literature and the English Commercial Empire, 1651-1714” to Emergent Nation: Early Modern British Literature in Transition (Cambridge, 2019); “Varieties of Bondage in the Early Atlantic” to The Cambridge Companion to Early American Literature (2022); and “Roads, Bridges, and Ports: Infrastructures of Plantation Agriculture in the British Caribbean” to The Aesthetic Life of Infrastructure: Race, Affect, Environment(Northwestern, 2022).
-My special issue of English Language Notes (co-edited with Cristobal Silva) on “Memory, Amnesia, Commemoration” was published in Fall 2019; another special issue of The Eighteenth Century: Theory and Interpretation on “Empire, Capital, and Climate Change” will appear in 2023.
+Most recently, I contributed “Black People, Enslaved Populations: Registration and Rights in the British Caribbean, 1787-1838” to The People: Belonging, Exclusion, and Democracy, Ed. by Benjamin Kohlmann and Matthew Taunton (Cambridge UP, 2025); “Varieties of Bondage in the Early Atlantic” to The Cambridge Companion to Early American Literature (2021); “Profit and Power: Literature and the English Commercial Empire, 1651-1714” to Emergent Nation: Early Modern British Literature in Transition (Cambridge UP, 2019).
+My special issue of English Language Notes (co-edited with Cristobal Silva) on “Memory, Amnesia, Commemoration” was published in Fall 2019; another special issue of The Eighteenth Century: Theory and Interpretation on “Empire, Capital, and Climate Change” appeared in 2022.

 I’m also the editor of Eighteenth-Century Studies, the flagship journal of the American Society for Eighteenth-Century Studies (ASECS).